•

 Assault & Battery

-According to the California Penal Code § 240, an assault is:
+Assault, as defined under California Penal Code § 240, is:

-For example, an assault may occur if Wiley purposely threw a chainsaw at Elmer's head but barely missed.
+For instance, if Wiley intentionally threw a chainsaw at Elmer's head but narrowly missed, that could constitute an assault.

-If you feel that you have been wrongly charged with assault and/or battery, call Do & Associates immediately to find out how we can help you.
+If you believe you have been wrongfully charged with assault and/or battery, contact Do & Associates immediately to learn how we can defend your rights.

 Potential Defense Strategies